Can I use a Plymouth Pilot single handed?

 • Deck cleaning and maintenance

-Gel coat scratches are inevitable in boat ownership, but the good news is that they don’t have to be a costly expense if you’re willing to give it a go yourself and have a little patience in learning a new skill.
-To help you gain some new knowledge, we’re put together a step-by-step guide to take you through the process and help you achieve a seamless finish
+• Gel coat scratches are inevitable in boat ownership, but the good news is that they don’t have to be a costly expense if you’re willing to give it a go yourself and have a little patience in learning a new skill.
+To help you gain some new knowledge, we’re put together a step-by-step guide to take you through the process and help you achieve a seamless finish.
+DIY Gelcoat Scratch Repair: Professional Techniques for Fibreglass Boats.
+(Link to blog)

 • Rinse regularly